- Suspect: Joey Unkestine

 On March 18, 2019, a grand jury indicted Unkestine on two counts of involuntary manslaughter and one count of child endangerment, according to the indictment.

-According to the plea agreement, Unkestine would only receive a sentence of three years, 10 months.
+According to the plea agreement, Unkestine would only receive a sentence of three years, 10 months, with probation up to the sentencing judge.
 Ultimately, he received two years of probation when prosecutors asked for three.

 According to Mendenhall’s sentencing memorandum, three years, 10 months is the “upper-guideline sentence” and reflects the seriousness of the offense.

 Because the two people in the car were drinking, their deaths do not warrant a sentence at the top of the sentencing range.
-However, the child being placed in danger did warrant the lengthier sentence, as did his history with alcohol.
+However, the child being placed in danger did warrant the lengthier sentence, as did his history with alcohol, he wrote.

 Mendenhall did not write why, specifically, he agreed to a three year sentence for the deaths of two people, one of which left a child without his mother.
 However, he noted that both he and the defense minimized the uncertainty that comes with a trial.